rumble-up/total-ecosystem-carbon/README.md

      cs.calculate_stats()
      cs.export_to_sqlite("data/outputs/county_carbon.sqlite")
      ```
    3. You can use the pipeline within a Jupyter notebook.
-Check out the notebook in this repository for an example.
+Check out the notebook in this repository for an example of using the pipeline, or loading the SQLite database back into a pandas dataframe.
      - `A. Quick Start and SQL Query Examples.ipynb`

 6. Query the database